 It can be hard to take the emotion out of buying property.
 But it’s important to remember you’re buying an investment property, not a home to live in.
 This means it doesn’t matter if the property or suburb matches your tastes or lifestyle.
 What’s important is whether it will offer a strong return on investment and be easy to rent and maintain.

 If you’re buying an older property, it’s a good idea to get a building and pest inspection before you sign the contract.
 The last thing you want is to discover your new property is termite-ridden or in need of expensive structural repairs a few months down the track, leaving you thousands out of pocket.
+Once you purchase your house you’ll want to call a locksmith to change all the locks on your new home.

 A lick of white paint and new flooring in neutral tones can transform the look and feel of a tired looking property.
 Old properties often don’t come equipped with air-conditioning and energy efficient heating so these can be good valued-adds, too.
 Make sure the property is looking impeccable by doing a deep clean, fixing anything that needs repairing and tidying up the garden.
 These updates will attract better tenants and higher rent.

 There are hundreds of home loans to choose from, and it’s vital you find the best loan for your needs and situation.
 Enlisting the support of a qualified mortgage broker can take the stress and guesswork out of getting a home loan.
-A mortgage broker has specialist knowledge in home loans and access to hundreds of products.
+A mortgage broker in Melbourne has specialist knowledge in home loans and access to hundreds of products.
 They’ll analyse your financial situation and find the best mortgage to meet your circumstances.
 They’ll also guide you on every step of the way, including managing your loan application.

 Seeking expert support and advice is crucial to property investment success.
 Consider speaking to qualified and experienced accountants, conveyancers, buyer’s advocates and other experts who can guide you along the way.